What is Solana?

 Solana as a cryptocurrency (SOL)

 SOL is used to make transactions in the Solana blockchain and also serves as a requirement to run operations on the blockchain.
-SOL tokens can be staked to earn rewards and also used to provide liquidity to a pool in the blockchain which is a passive source of income for users.
+SOL tokens can be staked to earn rewards and also used to provide liquidity to a pool in the blockchain, which is a passive source of income for users.
+At the time of writing, Solana has a market capitalization of $37 billion and has a circulating supply of 433M tokens out of a total supply of 567.7M tokens.
+At launch, Solana was worth $0.9511 and attained an ATH of $260.06 on 6 November 2021.

 Trading Solana is equally simple.
-As one of the most and fastest growing blockchains in the Crypto space, Solana's token called Sol can be purchased in various exchanges such as Binance, Coinbase, Bybit, FTX, Kraken, and Uphold.
+As one of the most promising and fastest-growing blockchains in the crypto space, Solana's SOL token can be purchased on Yellow Card at the cheapest rate with no hidden costs.

-Here is a simple procedure on how to buy SOL on Coinbase;
+Here is a simple procedure on how to buy SOL on Yellow Card;

 • Select Solana from the list of assets